Contact Us Today (424) 372-3112

 Withdrawing a Plea After Conviction

-A defendant would then need to submit a petition for a Writ of Habeas Corpus, or a motion to vacate a conviction or sentence described under California Penal Code 1473.7.
+A defendant would then need to submit a petition for a Writ of Habeas Corpus or a motion to vacate a conviction or sentence described under California Penal Code 1473.7.

-The primary goal of a habeas corpus is get a conviction overturned based on new evidence of an improper legal process in the trial.
+The primary goal of a habeas corpus is to get a conviction overturned based on new evidence of an improper legal process in the trial.
 Again, this is a complex process that will require legal representation from a lawyer with experience in the appeals process.

 If you believe you have good cause to file a motion to withdraw a plea, contact our Los Angeles criminal defense lawyers to review the details and options.